tm-pham/mind_aim2-2_AMR/README.md

 # Antimicrobial selection for resistance in four major pathogens in the US Veterans Affairs Healthcare System, 2007-2021

-Corresponding author: Thi Mui Pham (tmpham@hsph.harvard.edu)
+Corresponding author: Thi Mui Pham (mui.k.pham@gmail.com)

 This repository accompanies the manuscript